The Pump Scheduling Problem: A Real-World Scenario for Reinforcement Learning: Extending the Simulator for Variable-Speed Pumps

-The function for speed control can be included in the main code of the simulator.
-With this function it is possible to calculate the pump curve every time the speed has changed.
+To enable these effects to be modeled, a speed control function can be incorporated into the main simulator code.
+This would allow recalculating the pump curve dynamically as the operating speed varies.